angular/material-start/README.md

 <span style="font-size:10px;">@see [tutorial_2.html](https://github.com/angular/material-start/blob/es6-tutorial/app/tutorial_2.html)<span>

+As mentioned above, first use `git checkout tutorial_1`.
 Here you used the wireframe planning and layout to identify the components and attributes needed.

 * Add the `<md-toolbar>`, `<md-sidenav>`, `<md-content>` containers <br/>
 > Note: that the md-sidenav is the container the Users **master** list view, and the md-content is the container for the User **detail** view.